tildecoin/rtcoin/README.md

 which will handle connections to clients, client authentication, and manage the ledger as a table in a `SQLite v3` database.
 Afterwards, work will move to `rtcoin-client`, which will be what users interact with to display their balances, transfer `tildecoin` to other users, etc.

+The main issue that I need to tackle at the moment is for the operator of `rtcoin-server` to authenticate against `SQLite` in a safe way.
+I can prompt for the password, but it's preferably to have the authentication done passively, so that `rtcoin-server` may be controlled via a typical init system.